gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

         build();
 ```

-To alter properties of an operation:
+To alter the properties of an operation:
 1. Make an alteration intention for the operation using the `Builder.alteroperation(...)` method
 2. Specify properties for the operation e.g. by using the `Builder.async(...)` method
 ```java